 - Inspect the response received from your server.

 - Diagnose a failure with correlated server-side telemetry collected while processing the failed availability test.

 - Log an issue or work item in Git or Azure Boards to track the problem.
 The bug will contain a link to this event.

 - Open the web test result in Visual Studio.

-Click on the exception row to see the details of the server-side exception that caused the synthetic availability test to fail.
-You can also get the debug snapshot for richer code level diagnostics.
+Select the exception row to see the details of the server-side exception that caused the synthetic availability test to fail.
+You can also get the debug snapshot for richer code-level diagnostics.

-In addition to the raw results, you can also view two key Availability metrics in Metrics Explorer:
+In addition to the raw results, you can view two key availability metrics in Metrics Explorer: